by Samantha Thoms, MPH, RD

 2. Be Strategic About The Time You Spend in the Sun

-Keep in mind that UV is usually the strongest between 10 am and 2 pm, so make sure to apply sunscreen if you will be outdoors for long stretches of time during these hours.
+Keep in mind that UV is usually the strongest between 10 am and 2 pm.
+Make sure to apply sunscreen if you will be outdoors for long stretches of time during these hours.

 Long sleeves, sunglasses, and wide-brimmed hats are fashionable choices that also double as effective skin protection.